DNS Security Overview

 Figure 1-5: The RDATA field in a quad-A record contains the IPv6 of the resource.

-The SOA record, which stands for Start of Authority records, provides the querier, including secondary servers and recursive servers, information about the zone itself including the master name server (mname), the responsible party (rname), and timers for how the zone and its records should be handled.
+The SOA record, which stands for Start of Authority records, provides the querier, including secondary servers and recursive servers, information about the zone itself including the primary name server (pname), the responsible party (rname), and timers for how the zone and its records should be handled.

 The timers that appear in the RDATA field are: